joelparkerhenderson/versioning/README.md

 4. Use automatic testing to verify your dependencies and their ugrades.

-## Terminology

-### Version identifier
+### What is a version identifier?

-A version identifieris a way to help people understand these kinds of questions:
+A version identifier is a way to help people understand these kinds of questions:

   * Is this version better/newer than this other version?